mastodon/mastodon-ios/Documentation/Snapshot.md

 # install xcparse from Homebrew
 brew install chargepoint/xcparse/xcparse
 ```
-## Take Snapshots
+## How it works
 We use `xcodebuild` CLI tool to trigger UITest.
-To change device for snapshot.

-Replace the `name` in `-destinatio` option to change device.
+Set the `name` in `-destinatio` option to add device for snapshot.
 For example:
 `-destination 'platform=iOS Simulator,name=iPad Pro (12.9-inch) (5th generation)' \`

+You can list the avaiable simulator:
 ```zsh
 # list the destinations
 xcodebuild \